cmyker/searchmetrics/README.md

 ### Some notes

-* Springfox Swagger UI is can be used for easy access at http://localhost:8080/swagger-ui/
+* Springfox Swagger UI is can be used for easy access at http://localhost:8080/swagger-ui/, this URL is also echoed to application stdout log
 * There are 2 types of tests - Unit and IT (IntegrationTest), for latter spring context is loaded with embedded mongo
 * Fetch endpoint is added for convenience
 * Rate fetch is Spring CRON expression, can be configured in application.yml